 The recoverable damages in a wrongful death suit are usually limited to:

 Life expectancy is being determined by the jury and judges after taking into account all relevant information about your health, lifestyle, activities, job, and other factors.
-Since the outcome of the court’s decision on your or the deceased’s life expectancy depends on the validity and strength of evidence presented by you and the rest of the heirs, it is highly advised to be represented by a Riverside wrongful death attorney in order to maximize your compensation.
+Since the outcome of the court’s decision on your or the deceased’s life expectancy depends on the validity and strength of the evidence presented by you and the rest of the heirs, it is highly advised to be represented by a Riverside wrongful death attorney in order to maximize your compensation.

 In a wrongful death claim, the plaintiff(s) will typically be compensated for the loss of moral support, emotional support, protection, society and companionship, affection, training and guidance, and sexual relations the deceased would have provided in his/her lifetime.